Seattle mayor candidates react to shooting with sorrow, concern, calls for change

 Durkan said Lyles’ family and the community “deserve to know whether this tragedy could have been avoided.”

 “The bottom line is we need to do better.
-We need more services and support for people with mental health problems and victims of domestic violence,” she said, adding, “No call for help should be answered by death.”
+We need more services and support for people with mental-health problems and victims of domestic violence,” she said, adding, “No call for help should be answered by death.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.